How to Become a Texas Notary: Step-by-Step Guide for 2023

 A Texas notary serves as a public official whose primary responsibility is to act as an impartial witness in the signing of important documents.
 They confirm the identity of the signers and ensure that all parties understand the document’s contents without duress.
 This helps prevent fraud and maintains document integrity.

-Notaries oversee a variety of documents, such as real estate papers, affidavits, and legal contracts.
-Each signing requires the notary to verify the signer’s identity using official ID, witness the signer applying their signature, and affix the notary seal as a mark of authenticity.
+Notaries oversee various documents, such as real estate papers, affidavits, and legal contracts.
+Each signing requires the notary to verify the signer’s identity using an official ID, witness the signer applying their signature, and affix the notary seal as a mark of authenticity.

 Most notaries are authorized to administer oaths and affirmations, providing a verbal certification that a declarant agrees with specific content.
 Though they can’t provide legal advice, notaries must ensure transactions are executed properly, maintaining trust in legal proceedings and business dealings across Texas.